-Notes to the Special Purpose Financial Statements
+Notes to the Special Purpose Financial Statements for the year ended 30 June 2019

 Note 1.
 Significant accounting policies (continued)

 Since the taxation equivalent is notional - that is, it is payable to Council as the 'owner' of business operations - it represents an internal payment and has no effect on the operations of the Council.
 Accordingly, there is no need for disclosure of internal charges in the SPFS.